 The day of the office assessment:

-- You will come to the office along with your designated other informant (parent preferred) to meet with the Psychologist.
+You will come to the office along with your designated other informant (parent preferred) to meet with the Psychologist.
+If you do not have someone to attend the appointment with you, this will not exclude you fro getting an assessment.
 There will likely be an Assistant Psychologist or a Doctoral Psychology Trainee present for note-taking.

 After the office session(s):

-- If requested, we will prepare a report relaying our findings and recommendations.
+We will prepare a report relaying our findings and recommendations.
 Where required we will complete form for other services e.g. student disability, DARE.
-Reports are a time consuming process and can take up to 8 weeks or so to finalise.
+Reports are a time consuming process and can take some time to finalise.